cabratteberg/cse15l-lab-reports/LabReport3.md

 camillabratteberg@Camillas-MacBook-Air technical % grep -c "planes" 911report/chapter-1.txt
 16
 ```
-In the above example, I used the -c command-line option for the grep command.
-This prints the number of lines that have a match with the string that I provide as an arguement which in this case was `"planes"`.
+In the above example, I used the `-c` command-line option for the grep command.
+This prints the number of lines that have a match with the string that I provide as an argument which in this case was `"planes"`.
 This is useful because I am able to see how many times the word "planes" appears in the provided file and I could make inferences about what information is in the text without having to read all of it.
 ```
 camillabratteberg@Camillas-MacBook-Air technical % grep -cR "genetics" biomed biomed/1472-6807-2-2.txt:0